Preparing For Your Oral Surgery Procedure

 How much time do I need to heal and what do I eat in the meantime?

 For the first couple days following surgery, try to eat foods that have high vitamin levels but are soft and easy to chew.
 Yogurt, soup and Jello are good options and easy on sore mouths.
 Be wary of extremely hot or extremely cold foods for the first 24 hours after your procedure.
 Generally, it takes 48 hours for major swelling and discomfort to subside.
 Allow yourself and your mouth enough time to heal before tackling hard or crunchy foods.
-Often times, wisdom teeth extractions can take longer to heal than other procedures.
+Often times, wisdom teeth extractions can take longer to heal than other procedures like jaw surgery and dental implants.

 Everyone knows that any kind of surgery, no matter how minor, can be nerve-wracking and stressful.
 Eliminate some of the major stress factors by consulting your dentist and oral surgeon prior to your appointment.
 Be patient with your healing process and don’t be afraid to ask for assistance from friends and family during the first few days of recovery.
 Prepare the night before your oral surgery to guarantee that you have a smooth, pain-less and worry-free oral surgery experience!